|Date Range||1800 - 1899|

-There are many different Buddhas represented in Buddhist art and aside from the numerous images of the historical buddha Shakyamuni the next most common to appear in art is likely to be Amitabha (immeasurable light).
+There are many different Buddhas represented in Buddhist art and aside from the numerous images of the historical buddha Shakyamuni the next most common to appear in art is likely to be Amitayus (immeasureable life) or Amitabha (immeasurable light).
 His popularity is based in the Mahayana Sutra literature of which there are many texts devoted to him.
-In art depictions Amitabha has two appearances and two names that differentiate those appearances.
-When referred to as Amitabha he has the appearance of a standard buddha form, although red in colour, wearing the traditional patchwork robes of a monk.
-In his other appearance he has a different name, Amitayus (immeasureable life), and wears the clothing and jeweled adornments of a peaceful heavenly god according to the classical Indian system of divine aesthetics.
+In art depictions Amitayus can have has two different appearances.
+He can appear as a standard nirmanakaya buddha, red in colour, holding a long life vase, or he can appear in peaceful appearance, also known as the sambhogakaya form.

 At the center of the mandala is Amitayus, red in colour with one face and two hands placed in the gesture of meditation, holding a golden vase of long-life nectar.
 Adorned with various ornaments and silks, he sits in vajra posture.
 Eight identical forms, slightly smaller, surround the central figure.
 In the east is Vajra Amitayus (directly below the principal form of Amitayus), south Ratna Amitayus, west Padma Amitayus, north Karma Amitayus.
 In the northeast is Buddha Amitayus, southeast Guna Amitayus, southwest Jnana Amitayus and northwest Achala Amitayus.